LesleyLai/digital-garden/content/Concepts/false dilemma.md

 tags:
   - "#logic/fallacies"
 ---

-# False Dilemma
 **false dilemma** or **false dichotomy** is an informal [[./logical fallacies|logical fallacy]] that misrepresents an issue by presenting only two mutually exclusive options rather than the full, nuanced range of options.

 ## Related
-- [[binary thinking|binary thinking]] - reduce complex concepts into two mutually exclusive options (e.g. good vs evil)
+- [[./binary thinking|binary thinking]] - reduce complex concepts into two mutually exclusive options (e.g. good vs evil)